javipalanca/simfleet/docs/develop.rst

 Developing the Coordinator Agent Strategy
 -----------------------------------------

-To develop a new strategy for the Coordinator Agent you need to create a class that inherits :class:`CoordinatorStrategyBehaviour`.
+In order to develop a new strategy for the Coordinator Agent, you need to create a class that inherits from :class:`CoordinatorStrategyBehaviour`.
 Since this is a cyclic behaviour class that follows the *Strategy Pattern* and that inherits from the :class:`StrategyBehaviour`, it has all the previously presented helper functions for communication and storing data inside the agent.

-Following the *REQUEST* protocol, the Coordinator agent is supposed to receive every request for a taxi from passengers and to carry out the action that your strategy determines (remember that in the default strategy :class:`DelegateRequestTaxiBehaviour` the coordinator delegates the decision to all the taxis by redirecting all requests to all taxis without any previous or or further reasoning).
+Following the *REQUEST* protocol, the Coordinator agent is supposed to receive every request for a taxi service from passengers and to carry out the action that your strategy determines (note that, in the default strategy :class:`DelegateRequestTaxiBehaviour`, the coordinator delegates the decision to the taxis themselves by redirecting all requests to all taxis without any previous, additional reasoning).
+The code of the :class:`DelegateRequestTaxiBehaviour` is presented below.

 The place in the code where your coordinator strategy must be coded is the :func:`_process` function.
 This function is executed in an infinite loop until the agent stops.
-In addition, you may overload also the :func:`onStart` and the :func:`onEnd` functions to execute code before the creation of the strategy or after its destruction.
+In addition, you may also overload the :func:`onStart` and the :func:`onEnd` functions, in order to execute code before the creation of the strategy or after its destruction, if needed.

 Code
 ~~~~
-As an example, this is the code of the default coordinator strategy :class:`DelegateRequestTaxiBehaviour`:
+This is the code of the default coordinator strategy :class:`DelegateRequestTaxiBehaviour`:

 .. code-block:: python